Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Introduction

 To address these shortcomings, we propose a novel multi-modal transfer learning approach for PLMs called \emph{Dynamic Visual Prompting} (DVP) in this paper.
-Instead of using the entire image features, DVP first applies a cross-attention module to collect task-related and text-relevant visual information, which is further linearly projected onto the semantic space of PLMs as prompt tokens.
+Instead of using the entire image features, DVP first applies a cross-attention module to collect task-related and text-relevant visual information, which is further linearly projected onto the semantic space of PLMs as the prompt token.
 Meanwhile, to automatically set the optimal placement of these tokens, we also equip DVP with a novel search algorithm based on $k$-armed bandit theory, which regards the token insertion as a policy action and effectively estimates the search weights via numerous single-shot trials \cite{zhou2020k}.
-In addition, to achieve parameter-efficient adaption of PLMs, we also combine DVP with the recently popular adapter approach \cite{sung2022vl}, and also apply the proposed search algorithm to automatically merge visual tokens and adapters into PLMs for downstream VL tasks.
+In addition, to achieve parameter-efficient adaption of PLMs, we also combine DVP with the recently popular adapter approach \cite{sung2022vl} for downstream VL tasks.
 Such a combination can not only greatly save the parameter expenditure, but also enable PLMs to make a quick shift between NLP and VL tasks, as shown in Fig. \ref{fig1}.